woossi0/suite/docs/usermanual/source/intro/composer.rst

 Composer
 ========

 Boundless Suite Composer is a tool for creating, styling and publishing maps.
-It runs in the same container as GeoServer, accessible at ``/composer/``.
-So if GeoServer exists at ``http://localhost:8080/geoserver/``, Composer is available at ``http://localhost:8080/geoserver/composer/``
+It requires geoserver, but runs as a standalone web application.
+Composer can be accessed at ``http://localhost:8080/composer/`` in a typical Suite install.

 .. figure:: ../webmaps/composer/img/composer.png